In the event of an on-mountain emergency, please direct your call to our onsite incident hotline: (603) 856-5117.

 Always use devices to help prevent runaway equipment.

 Observe all posted signs and warnings.
 Keep off closed trails and out of closed areas.

 Prior to using any lift, you must have the knowledge and ability to load, ride and unload safely.

-At Ragged Mountain, we strongly encourage you to carry your backpack in your lap while using the chairlift.
-The use of child-carrier backpack devices is strictly prohibited.
-Such devices will not be allowed onto the chairlift.
+At Ragged Mountain, all Guests and Employees MUST REMOVE backpacks before loading chairlifts.
+This rule is strongly enforced, and we ask you please carry your backpack on your lap while riding the chairlift.
+The use of child-carrier backpack devices is STRICTLY PROHIBITED.

-The only approved equipment for lift service at Ragged Mountain are skis and snowboards with METAL edges and retention devices as appropriate.
-Equipment not allowed includes but is not limited to snowskates, snowscooters, and snowbikes.
+The only approved equipment for lift service at Ragged Mountain is skis, snowboards and snowskates with METAL edges and retention devices that appropriately fit.
+Equipment not allowedincludes but is not limited to snowskates without metal edge ski under deck, snowscooters, and snowbikes.